 The Out of Town Centre is still going strong today.
 It is a legacy that is worthy of the name.

-This article sourced from the following: Wikipedia; 'Out of Town - A Life Relived on Television' by Jack Hargreaves; British Television (Oxford Press); Look-In Annual (various); A Guide to Independent Television (various).
+Published on January 17th, 2019.
+Written by Laurence Marcus 2008 Updated 2012 with thanks to Ken Robinson CBE.
+This article sourced from the following: Wikipedia; 'Out of Town - A Life Relived on Television' by Jack Hargreaves; British Television (Oxford Press); Look-In Annual (various); A Guide to Independent Television (various) for Television Heaven.